 Timeframe and Documentation

-Individuals can write the National Knowledge Exam (NKE) before achieving adegree, but once the NKE is passed, members have 10 years from that time to show proof of a completed recognized degree and to obtain the professional experience requirement.
+Individuals can write the Comprehensive Knowledge Exam (CKE) before achieving a degree, but once the CKE is passed, members have 10 years from that time to show proof of a completed recognized degree and to obtain the professional experience requirement.

 Once a degree has been earned, there is no time limit on the validity of the degree.